15 Best Rick and Morty Characters, Ranked

 11. Birdperson

 I would place the death of Birdperson at the hands of his fiancé Tammy, who turns out to be an intergalactic agent, right up there alongside Evil Morty’s reveal in two of the best episodes of the series.
 Birdperson was one of Rock’s oldest friends and allies, and the particular show, and that moment came as a shock to the viewers precisely because it was set up nicely in the same episode.
-We see Birdperson describing his misadventures with Rick to Beth, and Rick finally accepting and opening up about Birdperson as a friend, when Tammy turns and shoots Birdperson dead.
+We see Birdperson describing his misadventures with Rick to Beth, and Rick finally accepts and opens up about Birdperson as a friend when Tammy turns and shoots Birdperson dead.
 “Weddings are basically funerals with cake, Morty!”
 Too literal, Rick.

 However, this is where things get REALLY interesting.
 In an unforeseen post credits scene, we see Tammy reanimating Birdperson with cybernetic parts, who then reawakens as Phoenixperson, as both of them fly off.
 Something ‘Rick’ed this way comes, I guess.